Chapter 6: In the Wilds by the Xap'yu

 Rraos was silent still.
 Karrgos walked towards him, but R’vag barred his way.
 They squared off almost immediately.

-Rraos decided that it was enough.
+Only then did Rraos decide that it was enough.

 He stepped closer to Karrgos and Naxa.
-“I’m silent because I have no need to prove myself.
+“I am silent as I have no need to prove myself.
 I have asked for Old Man Dogan, and he will vouch for me when he comes.
-If he doesn’t…. well, he will come – but if he doesn’t for some reason, feel free to pry out the answers you want from me.”
+If he does not…. well, he will come – but if he does not for some reason, feel free to pry out the answers you want from me.”

 Distrust simmered beneath the surface, but nothing could be done about it.
 Both sides had no choice but to wait for old man Dogan.

 In the meantime, more people were streaming in, surrounding the trio of outsiders.
 Being confronted by this enmity made Jyevodirr shake his head.
 Though he was relaxed still, he didn’t want to use force if he could.
 Overpowering people wasn’t the problem.
 Hatred was.
 The hatred accumulated by meaninglessly beating down people was not something that would easily dissipate.
-In that matter, he and R’vag were already indebted to the Arroxaths.
+In that matter, he and R’vag were already indebted to the Arroxatha.
 Repeating that violence wasn’t something to be taken lightly.

 R'vag, on the other hand, ignored everyone.
 His eyes were set upon Karrgos alone.
 The man’s apparent dislike for him was not something he could ignore.
 It made him feel confrontational.